-Our five articles related to moments of sets bounded by subdivision manifolds are lined up here for quick access:
+Our articles related to moments of sets bounded by subdivision manifolds are lined up here for quick access:

 The preprint is published as an article in Applied Mathematics and Computation.
 The article is featured in Volume 272, Part 1: Subdivision, Geometric and Algebraic Methods, Isogeometric Analysis and Refinability and available for free, or for purchase in $.

 Non-linear subdivision: Below, you can find a brief video on non-linear subdivision for curves on Riemannian manifolds.

 There's no play here.
 There's no angle.
 There's no champagne room.